Belem Tower Lisbon: tickets, prices, opening hours and history

 Belem Tower: history and construction

-- From 1633, the tower had a customs office to charge taxes to passing ships.
+- From 1633, it housed a customs office for taxing passing ships

-- The works for the complete renovation of the building were carried out from February 1997 to January 1998.
+- Complete renovation works were carried out from February 1997 to January 1998

 Torre de Belem: interior and exterior

-The tower is made of Liozo limestone.
-The construction was carried out on a basalt rock near the northern shore of the river.
-The architectural ensemble of the fort can be divided into two parts: a bastion and a four-storey tower in its northern part.
+The tower is built from Liozo limestone on a basalt rock near the northern shore of the river.
+The architectural ensemble can be divided into two parts: a bastion and a four-storey tower in its northern section.

 Related Articles